If you are just getting started with nootropic supplements, the choices can seem overwhelming. And even confusing at times.

 - Alpha Lipoic Acid – as a natural nootropic increases acetylcholine production by activation of choline acetyltransferase and by increasing glucose uptake.
 This process supplies more Acetyl-CoA to produce acetylcholine.[x]

-Acetylcholine is integral to brain cell signaling, memory formation, and overall brain function and energy.
+Acetylcholine is integral to brain cell signaling, memory formation, better overall brain function and energy.

-Alpha Lipoic Acid is also a unique antioxidant.
-It’s water- and fat-soluble which means it works in all parts of the human cell.
+Alpha Lipoic Acid is an unique antioxidant.
+It’s water- and fat-soluble which means it works as a neuroprotectant both inside and outside each of your brain cells.
 The more lipoic acid you have in your system, the more antioxidant benefits you experience.

-Alpha Lipoic Acid is one of the best natural nootropics because it boosts energy in your cells while reducing inflammation.
+Alpha Lipoic Acid is one of the best natural nootropics because it boosts brain cell energy while reducing inflammation.
 And even getting rid of heavy metals.

 - Coenzyme Q10 – is also known as “ubiquinone” because it is ‘ubiquitous’ in the human body.
 CoQ10 is used by every single cell.

 CoQ10 is your cell’s natural source of energy.
-It fuels your mitochondria by taking fat and other nutrients and converting them into usable energy.
+It fuels your mitochondria energy production capability by taking fat and other nutrients and converting them into an usable form of energy.

 Your body uses CoQ10 faster than it can produce it.
 Meaning you need supplemental CoQ10 either from food or a nootropic supplement.
-You can get CoQ10 from eating fatty fish, beef, poultry, nuts, seeds and oils.
+In food, you can get CoQ10 from eating fatty fish, beef, poultry, nuts, seeds and oils.

 Supplementing with high quality CoQ10 can be one of the most powerful natural nootropics for boosting energy.